CESNET/metacentrum-user-docs/docs/software/sw-list/wolfram-math.md

 ## Description

-Mathematica is next CAS (Computer Algebra System) like Matlab and Maple.
+[Mathematica](https://www.wolfram.com/mathematica/) is a CAS (Computer Algebra System) like Matlab and Maple.
 It is able to analyze data sets, solve complex differential equations, and develop an entire solution for fast, high-precision numeric and symbolic computation.
 Mathematica also provides 2D and 3D data visualization and programming capabilities.

 ## Usage